 Like Trello, you can use Asana without the home page, but it is customizable.
 You can change your background color and include whichever widgets are most useful to you.
 Asana probably knows that most users won’t take advantage of these features, but they’ll still get the sense that they have control over their work management platform.

 Lesson: Let your users build their own experience

 Even if most people won’t use them, it’s a great idea to advertise the features that let people make your app their own.
 Consider your web app a new space that your user will be working in.
 Having the ability to customize it will make them feel more at home and in control.

 Canva’s home and app layouts both employ top and left-side bars.
 The top bar largely features utilities while the side bar holds content categories.
-After selecting your format of choice, you’re greeted with an extensive stream of templates, as well as a blank canvas to create whatever your heart desires.
+After selecting a format, you’re greeted with an extensive stream of templates and a blank canvas to create whatever you like.

 Lesson: Cater to your base

-  Canva knows that skilled designers are more likely to create their own designs with a full-service app like Photoshop.
-Because of this, they focus on templates and simple tools that appeal to people with less graphic design expertise.
+Canva knows skilled designers are more likely to use a full-service app like Photoshop.
+So they focus on templates and simple tools that appeal to those with less design expertise.

 To cast a wide net, promote features that most of your users, especially entry-level users, will find helpful.

 Why is Slack’s web app more popular than, say, Discord’s?
+Part of it is its unique server login system, Why is Slack’s web app more popular than, say, Discord’s?
 Part of it is its unique server login system, which makes each workspace separate.
-The web app also has all the same features as the download, and logging into a Slack workspace from a link prompts you to either download the app or use Slack in your browser.
+The web app also has all the same features as the download.
+Logging into a Slack workspace from a link prompts you to either download the app or use Slack in your browser.